 Most of the time, you can reach them either on their personal cell phone to schedule your service.
 If you would like to make appointments with multiple providers for say "A day of beauty" call Paradise directly and our concierge will be happy to make the necessary arrangements for you.

 Want to be an associate of ours?
 Click on the "employment" link at the bottom of this site and submit a resumé.
 We would love to hear from you.

 WE WANT TO HELP MAKE YOUR LIFE BETTER!

 Watch the video above to take a virtual tour.
 While this video is better than pictures, nothing beats seeing this place in person.
-Come in and our concierge will be happy to show you around and explain in detail how we can help you improve your life.
+Come in, and our concierge will be happy to show you around and explain in detail how we can help you improve your life.

-All of our services are delivered in an upscale, beautiful environment.
+All of our services are performed in an upscale, beautiful environment.
 We created these spaces to help you feel relaxed and comfortable here in Paradise.
 Please come in, stay awhile, and enjoy your visit.